danwolfgang/mt-plugin-more-custom-fields/readme.md

 and robust site.
 When the standard field types don't quite meet your needs however, get More Custom Fields!

 * Checkbox Group: easily create a group of checkboxes.
-(Compatible with both MT4 and 5.)

 * Radio Buttons with Input: build a group of radio buttons, where the last option is a text input field.
-(Compatible with both MT4 and 5.)

 * Selected Entries: select other entries from a pop-up window, to easily create a related entries list or string multi-part articles together.
 Also, the number of entries selected is unlimited, and the order you specify is retained!
-(Compatible with both MT4 and 5.)

 * Selected Pages: works just like Selected Entries, but for Pages!
-(Compatible with both MT4 and 5.)

 * Selected Entries Or Pages: works just like Selected Entries, but allows you to select a combination of Entries and Pages.
-(Compatible with both MT4 and 5.)

 * Selected Assets: as you may guess, this works just like Selected Entries and Selected Pages.
 Note that each asset type is registered as a separate custom